-Do you work with Hoarders??
+Do professional organizers work with hoarders?
 This is a question I get asked almost every time I tell someone that my full-time job is working as a Professional Organizer.
 This article will talk all about how to work with a hoarder as a home organizer.

-Should you add “working with hoarders” to your list of services as a Professional Organizer?
+Should you add “working with hoarders” to your list of organizing services and what exactly is hoarding disoarder?

 Specific symptoms for a hoarding diagnosis include: